k98kurz/mycelium-network-specification/draft-spec.md

 - Tree 3:
     - Hashcash threshold: the minimum hashcash proof-of-work difficulty for a message to be honored by peers.
-    - Some Sybil param
-    - Some security param
+    - @todo complete the security params
-    - Something else

 - Tree 4:
     - Network origin public key: the public key of the network origin; can be